pippinbarr/v-r-5/process/to-do.md

 - **Could consider a lerp, but suspect it's too much effort for not enough reward.
 Could also think about relocating the trigger on this one, but likely not needed.** ~~Need to move the sun when in the Directional light room x 175 y 395~~
 - ~~Mowing the grass~~

 - Flickering light?
-Other more dynamic stuff?
+- Torch head
+- Water floor
+- Grass floor

 ### Sculptures

-- Making them
+- **This has begun fairly well** ~~Intuitively making them~~

+- Keep just... making them?

+### Diases

+- **Actually no I don't think so.** ~~Could potentially combo this with trigger areas for sculptures?
+So more like the effect happens in proximity to a set of sculptures?
+Would I mark the area?
+I kind of like this combination~~

 - Day night cycle
 - Outdoor spotlight to the distance
 - Sun on/off
 - Change user shadow ?
 (Kind of feels too gimmicky somehow???
 But is it really???)
   - Could do it so you only have that shadow ON the dias?
 That might be kind of nice?

-### Diases

-- Could potentially combo this with trigger areas for sculptures?
-So more like the effect happens in proximity to a set of sculptures?
-Would I mark the area?
-I kind of like this combination

 ## As of 2024-01-12